 \subsubsection{Evaluation metrics}

 The \ac{MAE} is widely adopted to measure the accuracy of pixel values.
-In addition, we introduce the \ac{MGD} which is the averaged L2 norm of the gradient differences between the ground truths and the generation results to measure the capability of maintaining minute details at flat surfaces and edges.
-As it is not quite meaningful to consider the accuracy of grids in a heavily occluded region, we mask a grid if the observation rate of a $1$m $\times$ $1$m patch around it is less than $50\%$ and obtain the masked results (mMAE and mMGD) to measure the reconstruction accuracy.
+In addition, we calculate the gradient of height w.r.t. the $x$ and $y$ directions and introduce the \ac{MGD} which is the averaged L2 norm of the gradient differences between the ground truths and the generation results to measure the capability of maintaining details at flat surfaces and edges.
+As it is not quite meaningful to consider the accuracy of grids in a heavily occluded region, we mask a grid if the observation ratio of a $\qtyproduct[product-units=single]{1 x 1}{\metre}$ patch around it is less than $\SI{50}{\percent}$ and obtain the masked results (mMAE and mMGD) to measure the reconstruction accuracy.
 We also calculate the \ac{PSNR} and \ac{SSIM} without applying the masks to further evaluate the noise level and visual similarity.
-For the approaches without a guarantee on dense mapping (E.M.C. and VDBFusion), we use bilinear interpolation on their results to fill in the empty region for calculation.
+For the approaches without a guarantee for dense maps (E.M.C. and VDBFusion), we apply the minimum filter in \cite{elevationcupy,jenelten2022tamols} on their results to fill in the empty region for calculation.